sokp13/Recruitment-Database/README.md

 - Steals per game : SPG

 _Recruitment_
-The representation of colleges offering scholarships and campus visits to certain players.
+- The representation of colleges offering scholarships and campus visits to certain players.
 This contains the player name, offering school, and if an offer is extended.

 _Eligibility_
-The entity that withholds information regarding a players graduation year, gpa, and post-graduate status.
+- The entity that withholds information regarding a players graduation year, gpa, and post-graduate status.

 _Body_
-The entity that stores unique player physical makeups concerning height, weight, wingspan, and vertical jump.
+- The entity that stores unique player physical makeups concerning height, weight, wingspan, and vertical jump.
 Height, wingspan, and vertical is measured in inches, and weight in pounds.

 _Contact_
-The entity representing where the player's contact information can be found.
+- The entity representing where the player's contact information can be found.
 Phone numbers, emails, and social media handles are stored here.

+_Each of these entities will be assigned an easily-trackable identifier, to make accession simpler._

 ***
 **E-R Diagram**